Kamakhya Devi Temple

 Naraka accepted this challenge and tried all with his might and effort to do this daunting and seeming unachievable task.
 He was almost about to complete the job, right then Devi got panic-stricken seeing the demon work, so she played a trick on him.

-Apart from the daily puja offered to Kamakhya Devi, many types of special pujas are also offered round the year in Kamakhya Temple.
+Apart from the daily puja offered to Kamakhya Devi, many types of special pujas are also offered round the year in Kamakhya Devi temple.
 These pujas are known as follow:

 Durga Puja: Durga Puja is celebrated every year during the month of September-October, also known as “Navratri”.